jconorgrogan/Informational-Constructivism/README.md

 **TLDR:**

+# Logic Chain: Reality as the Closure of Distinction

 0. **Distinction (δ) is logically inescapable.**
    → Any statement, system, or act of representation presupposes that something is distinct from something else.
    → Even the claim “nothing is distinct” distinguishes itself from its negation.